sp-95/python-lifecycle-training/README.rst

 -------------

 If you want to send logged messages to a file, you just have to use a string path as the sink.
-It is also easily configurable if you need rotating logger.
+It is also easily configurable if you need a rotating logger.

 Add the following in your package __init__.py file: